felipead/http-token-auth/README.md

 ![Successful Token Access Authentication Diagram](https://rawgit.com/felipead/http-token-auth/master/doc/successful-token-authentication-diagram.svg)

-Now, if an unadvertised client makes a HTTP request to the photos service without providing an access token, service is denied:
+Now, if an unadvertised client makes a HTTP request to the photos service without providing an access token, service is denied.
+The response should also instruct the client on how it can obtain a token.

 ![Service Denied Without Token Diagram](https://rawgit.com/felipead/http-token-auth/master/doc/service-denied-without-token-diagram.svg)